← Back to blog

 BGP Flowspec for DDoS: useful or dangerous?

-Flowspec is for coarse reduction
+Flowspec is useful for coarse reduction, not for every final decision

 The danger is overconfidence